 |Total Program Credits and Institutional Requirements||32|

-Completion of 106-164 Business Applications for MS Office and 106-182 Document Management is the exit assessment for this program.
+Completion of 106-164 Business Applications for Microsoft Office and 106-182 Document Management are the exit assessment graduation requirements for the program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.